Heroic Warriors, Powers of Grayskull

 Aside from the articulated jaw, it would have had articulated legs as well:

-As mentioned by Wolfram, a lever on the figure when activated would cause the figure to rear up on its hind legs:
+As stated by Wolfram, a lever on the figure when activated would cause the figure to rear up on its hind legs:

 As mentioned previously, no packaging artwork for Gigantisaur has ever surfaced, but Joe Manzo created a nice kind of mashup mockup of what the packaging might have looked like, roughly, had it been made.